kai-niemi/chaos/README.md

 # Chaos

-A small JDBC app for comparing the semantics of RC and 1SR isolation level in CockroachDB.
-Specifically by observing application impact in regard to:
+A small JDBC application for comparing the semantics of RC and 1SR isolation levels in CockroachDB.
+Specifically by observing the application impact on:

 - Retries
 - Performance
-- Correctness (P4 lost update specifically)
+- Correctness (P4 lost update in particular)

-It produces contention by updating overlapping set of keys in a conflicting order which is denied under 1SR but allowed under RC and then resulting in P4 lost updates unless a locking strategy is applied.
-That strategy is either optimistic locks using a CAS operation or by using `FOR UPDATE` locks.
+The application is designed to produce contention by concurrently updating an overlapping set of keys in a conflicting order, which is denied under 1SR but allowed under RC, thus resulting in P4 (lost update) anomalies unless a locking strategy is applied.

+That strategy is either optimistic "locking" through a CAS operation (version increments) or pessimistic locking using actual `FOR UPDATE` locks.

 ## Schema